"We are all just walking each other home." -Ram Dass

 The Aroostook House of Comfort provides the facility or “house” for patients to receive hospice care services.
 The medical care is administered by a local Medicare-certified hospice care agency team, which includes a medical director, nurses, social workers, healthcare aides, spiritual care coordinator, bereavement support counselor, and trained volunteers, as well as a primary care physician or specialist.

 The Aroostook House of Comfort does not offer in-home care services.
 We offer inpatient respite and hospice care.

 Is hospice only for the last few days or weeks?

-Hospice care can begin immediately following a diagnosis of end of life.
+Hospice care can begin immediately following a diagnosis.

 Can my family and friends visit?